aldriguz/aldriguz.github.io/_posts/2020-07-25-running-jekyll-on-docker.markdown

 date:   2020-07-25 10:30:00 -0500
 categories: blog learning
 tags: jekyll docker
+description: Follow this guide to be able to run Jekyll with Docker, it's fun.
 ---

 I will share my experience using jekyll with Github Pages, since I use windows is kind of dificult to me to have an [localhost](http://localhost) environment running Jekyll to se your blog with your eyes on your machine.